 The budget and narrative justification are sufficiently detailed.
 Costs are reasonable in relation to the proposed activities and anticipated results.
 The budget is realistic, accounting for all necessary expenses to achieve proposed activities.
 The results and proposed outcomes justify the total cost of the project.
 Budget items are reasonable, allowable, and allocable.

 Disclaimer: This notice is subject to availability of funding.
-U.S. Embassy to Yemen does not guarantee availability of funding by receiving applications under this announcement.
-Only successful applicants will be contacted on
+The U.S. Embassy to Yemen does not guarantee availability of funding by receiving applications under this announcement.
+Only successful applicants will be contacted.

 The grant award will be written, signed, awarded, and administered by the Grants Officer.
 The assistance award agreement is the authorizing document and it will be provided to the recipient for review and signature by email.
 The recipient may only start incurring program expenses beginning on the start date shown on the grant award document signed by the Grants Officer.